 One Skillet Chicken with Leeks and Farro

-A one skillet meal with chicken, leeks and farro, flavored with plenty of lemon and fresh dill.
-Perfect for a quick and easy weeknight meal!
+A hearty, one skillet meal with chicken, leeks and farro, flavored with plenty of lemon and fresh dill.
+Perfect for an easy, low-mess weeknight meal that uses seasonal produce!

 - Category: Dinner